-We’ve reached that point.
-My kids can now tell me exactly how many days of school are left before summer vacation (though, truthfully, a couple of them have been able to tell me since mid-January).
-Now that summer is almost here, for many of us that means its time to take some time to slow down and relax, maybe even read a good book at the beach, in the mountains or just in the back yard.
+Now that summer is upon us, hopefully you have settled into a slower pace and are finding moments to relax.
+My hope for you is that you’ll be able to take some time to read a good book at the beach, in the mountains or just in the back yard.
 With that in mind, I want to recommend a few books that I will be reading and want to invite you to join me.
-And then, let’s get together, have a cup of coffee and talk about how they spoke to you.
-Heck, I’ll even buy the coffee!
+And then, let’s get together, maybe have a cup of coffee or lemonade and talk about how they spoke to you.

 That’s what will be on my nightstand this summer.
 What about you?
 If you have recommendations for me, I’d love to hear them!